 Through a series of four two-day retreats in Madison, WI, participants are organized into small teams which select a specific, real-world policy advocacy project that closely relates to the Institute’s mission of improving women’s health, safety, and economic security.
 Through specific trainings provided to the group, Institute participants form and develop the skills to develop, drive, and advocate for their policy change, arming them with all the necessary skills for the future, and learning how to apply those skills to their own organizations and communities once the Institute’s formal training has concluded.
 Most important, they make real change in the process.
-Participants must commit to attending all days of all four retreats, which for 2017-18 will be:

 The Women’s Policy Institute Provides Hands-On Training:

 In-depth, behind-the-scenes lessons on how state-level legislative & biennial budget processes really work;